JohnB/schema_doc/README.markdown

 Installing SchemaDoc
 --------------------
+With Rails 3.1 this should become a Rails Engine but for now it is "installed" into your app with a set of symlinks from the schema_doc directory.

 #### Dependencies
 SchemaDoc requires that the Graphviz `dot` program be in your path.
 Install it from [here][0].